ChristopherMarais/IBBI/docs/usage.md

 ### Example 3: Zero-Shot Detection

 Zero-shot models can detect objects based on a text description, without being explicitly trained on that class.
+This is powerful for detecting objects not in the training data.

 ```python
 # Load the zero-shot detection model